 Hundreds of thousands of American seniors utilize assisted living, a figure that is only growing.
 For these seniors, assisted living combines residential housing,assistance in daily activities, and some healthcare.
 These communities also strive to provide an atmosphere that is comfortable and engaging for their residents… Read More >

 COVID-19 Rules and Restrictions for Assisted Living in Louisville

 COVID-19 restrictions and rules for Assisted Living Facilities are typically set by the state – to see the rules in your state, you can read our guide to Assisted Living in Kentucky.
 Keep in mind that there may be other policies that communities put in place to protect their residents, so you should contact your local community for more information.
 Additionally, you can contact your local Area Agency on Aging to learn more – find contact information here.

-Paying for Assisted Living in Louisville, KY
+Paying For Assisted Living in Louisville

 The Cost of Assisted Living in Louisville